rest-for-physics/rest-school/day3/session1/README.md

 #### Exercise 4.3.
 Rawlib pipeline validation

 The previous exercises are based on the examples found at the rawlib [pipeline directory](https://github.com/rest-for-physics/rawlib/tree/master/pipeline) which are used for Continous Integration tests.
 Each directory inside that directory defines a working example.
-We highly encouragee you to have a look there for more complete and recent examples.
+We highly encouragee you to have a look there for more complete and up-to-date examples.

-### Exercise 5.
-Rawsignal operations and visualization
+### Example 5: Using pyRoot and numpy to quickly visualize rawsignals and derived parameters

+This example, `PyRoot_SignalPlotter.ipynb`, is a Jupyter notebook.
+It demonstrates how we can combine ROOT and REST with python mathematical libraries to examine raw signals, while quickly visualizing noise reduction parameters.
+This could be a more convenient way for those who havce already some experience using `numpy` and `matplotlib.pyplot` libraries.

+**TODO**: Since this notebook already uses many REST functions, it will be presented in more detail in another session.